 A madman, insisting he is the link to an ancient world, offering the most tempting lie of all...

-Conclusion to the visceral, inventive narrative begun in No Return, "the most daring debut novel of 2013," Shower of Stones pits men against gods, swords against world-destroying magic, offering readers another glimpse into the fascinatingly harsh world of Jeroun.
+Conclusion to the visceral, inventive narrative begun in No Return, "the most daring debut novel of 2013," Shower of Stones pits men against gods, swords against civilization-destroying magic, offering readers another glimpse into the fascinatingly harsh world of Jeroun.